denodo/denodoconnect-odata/denodo-odata2-service-5.5/src/main/scripts/README.txt

 (3) Copy the denodo-odata2-service-5.5.xml file into the following location:
      <DENODOHOME>/resources/apache-tomcat/conf/DenodoPlatform-5.0/localhost

-(4) Create launch scripts for the DenodoMonitorReports.
+(4) Create launch scripts for the Denodo Odata Service.
 You can use the attached templates.
      Make sure to modify the DENODO_HOME variable in the script templates to point to your Denodo installation.

 (5) Copy the launch scripts into <DENODOHOME>/bin